trentlarson/lives-of-gifts/README.md

 ### Credits

-All pictures include people we know personally, usually from one of our events.
+All pictures include people we know personally.
+* love-thy-neighbor-poster.png is from a protest against race division on April 25, 2021.
+* make-smiles-contagious.png is from a cleanup and mask trashing on March 21, 2021.
+* group-chat-square.png is from a speaking and networking event on April 21, 2021.
+* lifting-walls-square.png is from an international volunteer home building on January 2, 2020

 ---